 Improve the health of your workplace for free!

-The Cornwall and Isles of Scilly Workplace Health Award is a county standard of good practice and a quality mark of health and wellbeing in the workplace.
+Cornwall Council's Workplace Health Award is a county standard of good practice and a quality mark of health and wellbeing in the workplace.

 The toolkit provides steps to achieve and improve in a wide range of health areas covered in the ten award criteria.